Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 ![Redundancy](../images/scenarios/scenario-eflow.png)

-## Deployment in the cloud without IoT Edge
+## Deployment in the cloud outside of IoT Edge

 It is also possible to run the LNS directly in the cloud.
 You can run the LNS for example on AKS in the cloud without using IoT Edge.
 For detailed information